 Each hotel and area offer something particular, so be sure to choose the right style and location to meet your needs.
-Prices are cheap compared to North American and European hotels (thought quickly rising), and standards are generally high – so it’s a great place to splurge!
-Of course, there are also a hundred’s more hotel and hostel options in Istanbul if none of these suit your desired budget, facilities or area!
+Prices are cheap compared to North American and European hotels (though quickly rising), and standards are generally high – so it’s a great place to splurge!
+Of course, there are also hundred’s more hotel and hostel options in Istanbul if none of these suit your desired budget, facilities or area!

 Taksim Gay-Friendly Hotels

 Luckily the Marmara hotel gym is one of the best gyms and spas in Istanbul, and a few hook-ups have been known to go down here.
-With a jacuzzi, lavish rooms, hip bar and world-class service there is no better luxury hotel in the Taksim Gay area.
+With a jacuzzi, lavish rooms, a hip bar and world-class service, there is no better luxury hotel in the Taksim Gay area.

 Istanbul Gay-Friendly Hotels